 - 3 tbsp cocoa powder

-- 1 tbsp milk of choice at room temperature
+- ½ to 1 tbsp milk of choice, at room temperature

 Instructions

-- Transfer the batter to the prepared donut pan, making sure to fill just ¾ of each form.
+- Pipe out the batter into the prepared donut pan, making sure to fill just ¾ of each form.

-- Bake in hot oven for 10 to 15 minutes, or until a toothpick inserted in the center of donuts come out clean.
+- Bake in hot oven for 10 to 15 minutes, or until a toothpick inserted in the center of a donut comes out clean.
 Allow to cool at room temperature for at least 10 minutes before glazing.

 Healthy Chocolate Glaze

 - In a small bowl combine cocoa powder with maple syrup and melted coconut oil.
-Slowly pour in the milk and whisk until the mixture gets smooth.
+Slowly pour in the milk and whisk until smooth.

-- Frost the donuts and let cool further on a wire rack until the glaze has set.
+- Frost the donuts and let cool on a wire rack until the glaze has set.

 Notes

-- This protein donut recipe uses chocolate flavored casein protein powder.
-You can replace with vegan protein powder, I do not recommend whey because it dries when exposed to heat.
+- Protein powder – This recipe uses chocolate flavored casein protein powder.
+You can replace with vegan protein powder such as pea protein or brown rice protein powder.
+Protein blends are also great.
+I do not recommend whey protein powder, collagen or egg white protein because they tend to dry when heated.

-- The quantity of milk depends on the type of protein powder you use.
-Casein and vegan protein powder will require more milk.
-Start with little and add as much milk as you need to get a smooth batter.
+- Milk – The quantity of milk depends on type of protein powder used.
+Casein and vegan protein powder may require more milk than whey.
+Start with little and add as much as you need to get a smooth batter.

 Matteo